Managing missing data with pandas

 Name: count, dtype: int64

-Now we replace the missing values in the column latest with 0 with DataFrame.fillna:
+Now we replace the missing values in the temperature column with the mean value rounded to one decimal place using DataFrame.fillna:

 [18]: